Siege of Corinth: Double Log House

-On May 27 Halleck ordered Maj.
-Gen. William T. Sherman to drive the Confederates from a log house along the Corinth Road and make a strong demonstration against Corinth itself if possible.
+On May 27 Halleck ordered Sherman to drive the Confederates from a log house along the Corinth Road and make a strong demonstration against Corinth itself if possible.
 At the edge of a cotton field along Sherman's front was a double log house which the Confederates had converted into a block house by removing the chinking between the logs.
 Sherman formed an attacking column with Morgan L. Smith's brigade on the left and James W. Denver's brigade on the right.
 John A. Logan's brigade (from John A. McClernand's reserve corps) and James C. Veatch's brigade (from Stephen A. Hurlbut's division) were also brought up for support.
 Colonel Ezra Taylor fired several artillery rounds to signal the infantry attack.
 Denver and Smith quickly overtook the log house by storm and secured the hilltop position.
 The Confederates rallied and drove in Sherman's skirmishers but the counterattack was repulsed by the main line of infantry with artillery support.
 The following day the rest of Sherman's division and artillery moved forward to the new position which offered a good vantage point into Corinth itself.
-Generals Ulysses S. Grant and George H. Thomas were both present on the field during this engagement, giving approval for the behavior of operation.
+Grant and Thomas were both present on the field during this engagement, giving approval for the behavior of operation.

 Surratt's Hill

 Confederate infantry had been using a hill in the vicinity of the Widow Surratt farm for picket outposts.
 With all his wings in line, Halleck ordered Buell to clear the Confederates off the Surratt farm hill.
-Buell chose Maj.
-Gen. Alexander M. McCook's reserve division to seize the hill to be used as a staging point for a further attack against Corinth.
+Buell chose Major General Alexander M. McCook's reserve division to seize the hill to be used as a staging point for a further attack against Corinth.
 On May 27 McCook organized his brigades into line of attack intending to overwhelm the Confederates by surprise and overwhelming force.
-The brigades of Brig.
-Gen. Lovell H. Rousseau and Brig.
-Gen. Richard W. Johnson would lead the advance, side by side.
+The brigades of Brigadier General Lovell H. Rousseau and Brigadier General Richard W. Johnson led the advance, side by side.
 Colonel Frederick S. Stumbaugh's brigade followed in support of Johnson and Colonel Robert L. McCook's brigade (from Thomas W. Sherman's division) in support of Rousseau.
 Johnson's brigade encountered some heavy skirmishing but the hill was taken in short time.
 McCook's division entrenched and brought heavy artillery to the new position and immediately began to shell the Confederates.
 Beauregard's artillery responded with minimal effort.
 The engagement at the Surratt farm hill allowed Halleck to bring forward siege guns for the bombardment of Corinth.